 There is a third way to access the hill that I heard about from the local people.
 I walked into Wat Siphoutthabath temple (opposite Saynamkhan River View Hotel), and as you pass through the temple's courtyard you'll see a sign and steps to the left that link you up to the main stairway to Mount Phou Si.
 I've heard people recommend walking up one side and back down the other.
 For me though, I retraced my steps back to Wat Siphoutthabath as it brought me conveniently back to my hotel, Saynamkhan River View.

 - Mount Phou Si offers practically 360-degree views of the surrounding landscape, so it's nice for photographing the scenery and the rivers.
 It's busier in the early evening as it's a good place to view the sunset, but I climbed it in the middle of the afternoon, which was hotter, and this provided clear daytime shots of the surrounding nature.

 - Roughly half way up is the first shrine called Wat Tham Phou Si and at this point, if you're attentive, you can explore a cave.
 To get into the cave you have to walk across the shrine, so take your shoes off because it's a holy place.

 - You'll also see a number of interesting Buddha statues at this point, including Tuesday's Buddha, a reclining Buddha.

-- At the summit is Wat Chom Si, a small Buddhist temple, and plenty of viewpoints to take memorable pictures.
-To one side you can see the Mekong River and to the other in the Nam Khan River.
+- At the summit are Wat Chom Si, a small Buddhist temple, and plenty of viewpoints to take memorable pictures.
+To one side you can see the Mekong River and to the other is the Nam Khan River.
 You can distinguish between the two as the Mekong is bigger and a browner colour whilst the Nam Khan is greener and smaller.

 On a scale of one to ten, I'd give it an eight.